 “We want the book and the documentary film to be out by April 2020 during Kwibuka26,” he said adding that they are also “developing a database for that will include the location of the wiped out families”

 In Early October 2019, the Senate published a report on genocide denial and genocide, revealing that genocide the two evils had sharply declined within the country but rising abroad.

 The figures showed that in 2006 there was much genocide denial in the county but were minimal in the new finding of this year.

-During the publication of the report, the Executive Secretary at GAERG Fidele Nsengiyaremye proposed that genocide prevention should be a cross-cutting concern for all government and non-government organisations.
+During the publication of the report, the Executive Secretary at GAERG, Fidele Nsengiyaremye, proposed that genocide prevention should be a cross-cutting concern for all government and non-government organizations.

 “GAERG has been publishing several facts about the Genocide and that is important in minimizing denial,” he said in an interview with this magazine.